andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 Nice!
 We have our tests running but failing.
 We can now implement the machine which passes the tests.

 ### Machine implementation
-In the previous visualization, we focused on the control flow of the application and skipped key information which matter for implementation purposes:
+In the previous visualization, we focused on the control flow of the application and skipped key information which matters for implementation purposes:

 - we entirely skipped discussing the extended state of the state machine
 - we obviously did not include any code for the guards and actions